bandirevanth/Lexivue/README.md

 2. The application will take a text prompt as input. (in streamlit/cmd line)
 3. The AI will process the prompt, generate a video script, and then create the video.
 4. The generated video will be saved to a `final.mp4` file.
+5. Don't forget to star me on GitHub and follow me!
+Thanks :)